-Your 11 year old son Caleb plays basketball for his school.
-It provides a valuable outlet for his energy, and the after-school practices provide you with some freedom to schedule your work around the school day.
+Joshua’s son Caleb (11) plays basketball for his school.
+It provides a valuable outlet for his energy and the after-school practices provide Joshua with some freedom to schedule his work around the school day.

-To replace them with a new pair that will get him through the semester, you will need to spend $100. ($100 includes the cost of shoes and transportation to & from a store.)
+To replace them with a new pair that will get him through the semester, Joshua will need to spend $100 (which includes the cost of shoes and transportation to and from the store).

-You can visit a local thrift store.
 You have enough money available to easily afford a used pair of sneakers.
-They might not fit as well as they could, but they look fine.
+They might not fit as well but they look fine.